 15 Identity Theft Warning Signs You Can’t Ignore

 Here are some key warning signs your identity could have been breached.
 Don’t let any of these red flags go unchecked!
+Here are the main identity theft warning signs.

 1. Fraudulent charges on your credit card, even really small ones

 Thieves can make small “test” charges on cards to check if a card is active before making larger transactions.
 If you ever see a charge you don’t recognize, even if it’s less than $5, call your credit card company immediately.
+This is on of the most common identity theft warning signs.

 2. Invoices you don’t recognize